Welcome to Amanda's NICU Ed text box with sparkles

-to Amanda's NICU Education
+Welcome to Amanda's NICU Education

-I am currently a Clinical Nurse Specialist in a Level IV NICU in Los Angeles.
+I have been a NICU nurse since 2009 I am currently a Clinical Nurse Specialist in a Level IV NICU in Los Angeles.

 I am passionate about educating the next generation of NICU nurses.
 I share my knowledge through platforms such as Instagram and Facebook and am excited to have you here on my website!